bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 After that, the rest of the styling is still applied, such as the border properties as well as the hover pseudo class properties.

-Let\'s put back the semi colon and create another error when I removed the semi colon after the background.
+Let&apos;s put back the semi colon and create another error when I removed the semi colon after the background.

 Color properties of the hover class.